shift-happens-benchmark/icml-2022/docs/source/index.rst

 .. |overview.svg| image:: overview.svg

-Reviewers
+Program Committee
 ---------

-Thanks a lot to the reviewers for contributing to shaping the program of the workshop:
+Thanks a lot to the Program Committee for reviewing and contributing to shaping the program of the workshop:

 - Akshay Ravindra Kulkarni
 - Alexander Meinke